ChartAttack: Testing the Vulnerability of LLMs to Malicious Prompting in Chart Generation: Introduction

 In this work, we present the first systematic study of this jailbreaking attack \citep{wei2023jailbroken, lin-etal-2024-towards-understanding}.
-We introduce ChartAttack (Figure \ref{fig:chartAttack_model}), a framework that automatically applies misleaders to chart annotations with the objective of deceiving readers with respect to a specific question about the chart.
-Chart annotations are JSON files containing the data table and basic formatting specifications needed to generate the chart.
-ChartAttack applies known misleaders that alter a chart’s design without changing the underlying data, allowing deliberate generation of misleading charts that remain data-consistent.
-To support this task, we introduce AttackViz, a multi-label chart QA dataset covering horizontal and vertical bar charts as well as line charts.
+We introduce ChartAttack (Figure \ref{fig:chartAttack_model}), a framework that automatically applies misleaders to chart annotations to deceive readers with respect to a specific chart question.
+Chart annotations are JSON files containing the data table and formatting specifications required to generate a chart.
+ChartAttack applies known misleaders that alter chart design without changing the underlying data, enabling the deliberate generation of misleading yet data-consistent charts.
+To support this task, we introduce AttackViz, a multi-label chart QA dataset covering bar (horizontal and vertical) and line charts.
 Each instance contains chart annotations, an associated question, and a set of misleaders with annotations specifying how each is applied and the incorrect answers it causes.

-We evaluate ChartAttack on both MLLM and human readers.
-Our model reduces average MLLM QA accuracy by 19 percentage points (pp) on AttackViz.
-Our experiments also show that ChartAttack generalizes to other datasets, reducing accuracy by an average of 14.9 pp in cross-dataset evaluation, and by 13.3 pp for human participants, demonstrating the effectiveness of misleading visualization attacks both on MLLMs and humans.
+We evaluate ChartAttack on both MLLMs and human readers.
+It reduces average MLLM QA accuracy by 17.2 percentage points (pp) in-domain and 11.9 pp cross-domain.
+In a controlled human evaluation, misleading charts generated by ChartAttack significantly reduced chart QA accuracy.
+We further show that AttackViz can be used to fine-tune an MLLM for improved robustness to misleading charts, increasing test-set performance by 10.51 pp.

-We summarize our contributions as follows: (1) We introduce ChartAttack, the first model for automatically generating misleading charts via systematically applied misleaders, which can be precisely specified, reproduced, and parameterized to induce specific misinterpretations in charts.
-(2) We present AttackViz, a chart QA dataset with structured annotations that include both the original chart annotations and correct answers, as well as the modified chart annotations with applied misleaders and the resulting incorrect answers.
-(3) We provide an extensive evaluation of misleading visualization attacks on both MLLMs and human readers.
+We summarize our contributions as follows: (1) We introduce ChartAttack, the first framework for automatically generating misleading charts through reproducible and parameterizable misleaders designed to induce targeted misinterpretations.
+(2) We present AttackViz, a chart QA dataset with structured annotations containing both original chart annotations with correct answers and modified annotations with applied misleaders and their resulting incorrect answers.
+(3) We extensively evaluate misleading chart attacks on MLLMs and conduct a human study showing that MLLM-generated misleading charts can deceive both models and human readers.